 Yet I no longer hate myself for being “too white to be Asian and too Asian to be Australian”.
 Living in multicultural Melbourne for almost a decade, I realise there are signs telling us it’s okay not to fit in – because we’re all different.

 We all have different stories.
 Culture is a shared experience but over time stories change, and we’re always learning about our culture.
 And so it’s not a crime to not fit stereotypes in order to be fully “Asian” or fully “Australian” (two very broad terms).

-When I left Malaysia and moved back to Melbourne for the tail end of high school, I took with me my shabby Cantonese.
-Over the last few years, it has become shabbier, but I still feel in touch with my heritage.
 Each year, watching lion dancers prance around Chinatown during Lunar New Year celebrations downtown Melbourne mesmerises me: crimson shades, dins of drums, dragons jumping in pairs – all speaking volumes to me about Chinese culture.
 I always smile, eyes drifting over the more-non-Asian-faces than I can count watching beside me too.

 Being on the receiving end of racist and stereotypical remarks makes us Asian Australians feel like we don’t belong here.
 But everyone has their own opinions and different levels of education.
 A few months ago, as I was enjoying a leisurely weekend stroll in the city, a Caucasian guy came up to me and yelled in my face, “Hey chink.
 Chinky!”.
 Shocked, I paused, and walked on.
 Soon he was a block away from me.
 Then forgotten for the afternoon.